 BBM Stickers — enhanced emoticons to get your point across

 These emoticons are guaranteed to get a reaction.
 You can creatively integrate a BBM sticker into a chat when having fun.
 I use the massive ‘Thumbs Up’ and the huge ‘Hug’ daily.
 With more and more sticker packs from artists and brands coming each month, it’s easy to get hooked on sending these digital stickers.

 Connect with brands and personalities on BBM Channels

 BBM Channels is a unique way for you to connect with some of your favorite brands.

 Security — For enterprise peace of mind

 Security and privacy are part of the DNA of BBM.
 When it comes to security, BBM uses several layers of encryption to secure BBM messages today.
 TLS encryption is used to secure the connection between the device and server.
 This protects messages against eavesdropping and manipulation.
 And through that secure pipe we further secure BBM messages with a triple DES BBM scrambling key.
 So you have a secure message flowing through a secure pipe.
-Plus, with the “ultra-secure” (Engadget’s words) BBM Protected launching next month we add yet another level of encryption.
-Messages sent between BBM Protected users are encrypted using a public / private encryption key pair unique to those two users and controlled by the enterprise.
-BBM Protected will be the only secure instant messaging service to use a FIPS 140-2 validated cryptographic library meaning that it has met a series of strict U.S. government requirements.*
+Plus, with the “ultra-secure” (Engadget’s words) BBM Enterprise (formerly known as BBM Protected) launching next month we add yet another level of encryption.
+Messages sent between BBM Enterprise users are encrypted using a public / private encryption key pair unique to those two users and controlled by the enterprise.
+BBM Enterprise will be the only secure instant messaging service to use a FIPS 140-2 validated cryptographic library meaning that it has met a series of strict U.S. government requirements.*

 Do you use BBM?
 Let us (and our readers) know how with #BBMoments in social media and in the comments.